pratyaksh1610/pratyaksh1610/README.md

 - ❤ I have a keen interest towards Competitive Programming and learning new technologies.

-- 🌱 I am currently exploring Android Development.
+- 🌱 I am currently exploring Android Development and contributing to open source.

 ## Tech I'm familiar with 💻